Oh, Turkiye, how I love you. You have everything one needs for the ultimate vacation.

 Where do I start?

-Most people will fly on a Turkish Airline to Istanbul airport and start there.
-You can find a list of my 10 things to do in Istanbul in 24 hours here.
-It will give you a quick Istanbul itinerary to cross off your list before starting your Turquoise Coast itinerary.
+Most people will fly on a 10 things to do in Istanbul in 24 hours here.
+It will give you a quick Istanbul itinerary to cross off your list before starting your itinerary. to and start there.
+You can find a list of my

 Might I also suggest an Istanbul food tour or eating the famous brunch at Ciragan Palace to get your tastebuds ready for the sensation that is Turkish food?